 NEUE Galerie – An Upper East Side Gem

 It seems that we had stumbled upon a new exhibit of Ronald Lauder’s personal collection that had opened only the day before.
 We walked the rooms in awed silence.
 It was almost too much to absorb the significance of the works.
-We witnessed up close Klimt; Portrait of Adele Bloch-Bauer I, Schiele, Kandinsky and even Picasso that had rarely been seen in public.
+We witnessed up close Klimt; Portrait of Adele Bloch-Bauer I, Schiele, Kandinsky and even a Picasso that had rarely been seen in public.
 Most of the attendees were New Yorkers (you could tell).
-As word gets out this will be a hugely popular exhibit available to view until April 2, 2012.

 The gallery has 2 cafés: Café Fledermaus and Café Sabarsky.
 Fledermaus was booked for a private function so we found a spot in Sabarsky.
 The staff thinks that this space had originally been Grace Vanderbilt’s dining room.
 The carved panelled walls had curved corners which warmly enveloped us.
 The windows looked out onto Fifth Ave.

-Chef Kurt Gutenbrunner who owns 5 restaurants in NYC, has created a menu with plenty of colourful savouries eg. Creamed Spätzle with wild Mushrooms, Peas, Carrots & Tarragon or Small Wiener Schnitzel (veal) with Potato-Cucumber Salad & Lingonberries.
+Chef Kurt Gutenbrunner (was in charge at the time, Christopher Engel is now exec. chef), has created a menu with plenty of colourful savouries eg. Creamed Spätzle with wild Mushrooms, Peas, Carrots & Tarragon or Small Wiener Schnitzel (veal) with Potato-Cucumber Salad & Lingonberries.
 There was a good selection of Austrian wine and beer.
 Beer was the same price as a pot of tea – $7.
 Too early for supper and in a mood for sweet, I ordered Erdbeer Hollunder Mousse Torte which is a layered strawberry/elderflower mousse cake.
-My husband had Pflaumenkuchen or plum cake and Devi’s Assam tea.
+My husband had Pflaumenkuchen or plum cake and Assam tea.
 The teas were fresh and well-infused.
 When I looked in the glass teapot I noticed that the leaves had been put in a ‘teasac’ in the infuser because customers had complained that they didn’t like tea leaves escaping into their teacups.
 Huh?
 Our server said that he would have been happy to let my leaves float aimlessly around the infuser and into my cup if he had known that I love that sort of thing… now that’s service!
 The NEUE Galerie, its Café Sabarsky and even its gift shop where we bought some very cool Christmas cards, – was the highlight of a fine day.
 I will rush back there the next time I’m in New York.

 Canal Street Quibble